carpentries-incubator/SDC-BIDS-dMRI/_episodes/introduction.md

 There is also a built-in function for gradient tables, <code>b0s_mask</code>
-that can be used to separate diffusion weighted measurements from non-diffusion weighted measurements (b=0s/mm^2).
+that can be used to separate diffusion weighted measurements from non-diffusion weighted measurements ($b = 0 s/mm^2$).
 We will extract the vector corresponding to diffusion weighted measurements!

 ~~~
 gtab.bvecs[~gtab.b0s_mask]